 Windows 10:

-- Toggle off the switch next to “TikTok” and see if the app still runs in the background.
+• Toggle off the switch next to “TikTok and see whether the problem is fixed.

 Window 11:

-You can also manage the TikTok app background activity from battery settings.
-For this, open “Settings,” navigate to “System” > “Power and Battery” > “Battery Usage” > “TikTok” and go to its settings to disable the app from running in the background.
+You can also manage the app’s background activity from battery settings.
+For this, open “Settings,” navigate to “System” > “Power and Battery” > “Battery Usage” > “TikTok” and go to its settings to disable the app from running in the device backdrop.

 Activate Battery Saver Mode

-Activating the Battery Saver mode on your PC will automatically stop all the apps, including TikTok, from running in the background.
-To do this:
+Activating the Battery Saver mode on your PC will automatically stop TikTok from being active in the background in the following way:

 Conclusion

-In this article, we’ve explored how to stop TikTok from running in the background on your Android, iOS device, or Windows PC.
-We’ve also provided some reasons why TikTok keeps running in the background.
+In this article, we’ve explored the steps to prevent the app from running in the background on your Android, iOS device, or Windows PC, along with some reasons for this issue.

 Hopefully, you now have the knowledge to free up storage and RAM resources on your device by preventing TikTok or other apps from updating or running even if you are using them.